steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Generate+new+plug-in+with+Project+Generator.md

 This tutorial explains how to create a new audio plug-in by using the ***[VST 3 Project Generator](../What+is+the+VST+3+SDK/Project+Generator.md)*** included in the **VST 3 SDK** and how to add some basic features.

-The artifact will be an audio plug-in that can compute a gain to an audio signal and can be loaded into VST3 hosts like **Cubase**, **WaveLab**, ...
+The artifact will be an audio plug-in that can compute a gain to an audio signal and can be loaded into VST 3 hosts like **Cubase**, **WaveLab**, ...

 ---